P-p-H-d/mlib/README.md

 ##### int string\_cmpi\_str(const string\_t v1, const char p2[])

-This function compares the string and the array of char by ignoring the difference due to the casse.
+This function compares the string and the array of char by ignoring the difference due to the case.
 This function doesn't work with UTF-8 strings.
 It returns a negative integer if the string is before the array, 0 if there are equal,